alf-tool/alf-core/doc/gh-pages/overview/index.md

 ### Example

 <pre class="theory"><code class="ruby">#
-# What are total weight of supplied products,
+# What is the total weight of supplied products,
 # by city, then by product id?
 #
 (group                                            +--------+---------------------+